How to Dance At A Basic "Good Enough" Level

 Dancing to an unfamiliar style

-For the music you most typically hear in bars and clubs you can usually get away with dancing in the generic style I outlined earlier.
-Though if you've ever been to a bar that has a Goth night, where harder stuff was playing, you'll know some scenes have a much different standard style of dancing.
+For the poppy dance music you most typically hear in bars and clubs you can usually get away with dancing in the generic style I outlined earlier.
+Though if you've ever been to a club that caters to a different scene you'll know other genres of music have their own types of dancing.

-Really, it's not the end of the world if you go ahead and dance the usual generic way, and just try to make your movements conform somewhat to that scene's style.
-You won't fit in perfectly, but who really cares?
+If you're in one of these places, it's not the end of the world if you go ahead and dance the usual generic way, and just try to make your movements conform somewhat to that subculture's style.
+You won't fit in perfectly, but no one is going to run you out of the joint.
 However, if you're interested in dancing to that type of music more in the future, it's obvious that you'd want to try to learn its more specialized moves.

 A semi-warning about dance classes